Suffolk: Notable people

 Suffolk's contributions to sport include former Formula One magnate Bernie Ecclestone and former England national team footballers Terry Butcher, Kieron Dyer and Matthew Upson.
 Due to Newmarket being the centre of British horse racing many jockeys have settled in the county, including Lester Piggott and Frankie Dettori.
 MMA fighter Arnold Allen was born in Suffolk.
-Fabio Wardley English heavyweight champion is also from Suffolk.
+British heavyweight boxing champion Fabio Wardley is also from Suffolk.

 Significant ecclesiastical figures from Suffolk include Simon Sudbury, a former archbishop of Canterbury; former Lord Chancellor Thomas Wolsey hailed from Ipswich; and author, poet and Benedictine monk John Lydgate.
 Richard Hakluyt the great recorder of exploration and voyages was a clergyman in Wetheringsett.
 Edward FitzGerald, the first translator of the Rubaiyat of Omar Khayyam, was born in Bredfield.
 The abolitionists Thomas Clarkson and Richard Dykes Alexander both lived near Ipswich.
 The agriculturist Arthur Young had a long-standing association with the county.

 Other significant persons from Suffolk include the great landscape designer Humphry Repton, suffragette Dame Millicent Garrett Fawcett; the captain of HMS Beagle, Robert FitzRoy; Witch-finder General Matthew Hopkins; educationist Hugh Catchpole; and Britain's first female physician and mayor, Elizabeth Garrett Anderson.
 The tuberculosis treatment pioneer Jane Walker ran the East Anglian Sanatorium above the banks of the River Stour, and charity leader Sue Ryder settled in Suffolk and based her charity in Cavendish.

 The popular Victorian novelist Henry Seton Merriman lived and died in the village of Melton.
 Between 1932 and 1939 George Orwell lived at his parents' home in the coastal town of Southwold, where a mural of the author now dominates the entrance to Southwold Pier.
 He is said to have chosen his pen name from Suffolk's River Orwell.
 Arthur Ransome lived alongside the river during the 1930s, sailing his boats from Pin Mill and along the Shotley Peninsula.
 The county was also home to wild swimmer and environmentalist Roger Deakin.
 The Welshman George Ewart Evans settled in Suffolk and did much to record the traditional rural ways of East Anglian life.
+Flora Sandes, officially the only British woman to serve in a military capacity during the First World War died in Suffolk in 1956.

 Edmund of East Anglia

 King of East Anglia and Christian martyr St Edmund, after whom the town of Bury St Edmunds is named, was killed by invading Danes in the year 869.
 St Edmund was the patron saint of England until he was replaced by St George in the 13th century.
-2006 saw the failure of a campaign to have St Edmund named the patron saint of England.
+The year 2006 saw the failure of a campaign to have St Edmund named the patron saint of England.
 In 2007 he was named the patron saint of Suffolk, with St Edmund's Day falling on 20 November.
 His flag is flown in Suffolk on that day.